skrrtn/Multi-Chat-Viewer-DotNet/README.md

-# Twitch Chat Viewer
+# Multi Chat Viewer

-A native Windows application built with C# and WPF that connects to Twitch IRC and Kick.com chat to display real-time chat messages from both platforms.
+A native Windows application built with C# and WPF that connects to Twitch IRC and Kick.com chat to display real-time chat messages from both platforms with advanced multi-platform support.

 ![Screenshot](screenshot.png)